Preparing your entire family for a newborn

 Guest blog from Pet Talk.

-Dr. Lori Teller, an associate professor in the Texas A&M College of Veterinary Medicine & Biomedical Sciences, says expecting parents can begin preparing their pets for a new arrival as soon as they know they are expecting a new baby.
+Dr. Lori Teller, an associate professor in the Texas A&M College of Veterinary Medicine & Biomedical Sciences, says expecting parents can begin preparing their animals for a new arrival as soon as they know they are expecting a new baby.

 Acclimatizing to newborn sounds

-“If you will be walking your dog while pushing the stroller, start training your dog to walk next to it,” she said.
+“If you will be walking your dog while pushing the stroller, start training your dog to walk next to it,” she says.
 “Initially your dog may find it scary to walk next to the stroller, so it’s better to get your dog comfortable with it now before all of you end up in a tangled mess.”

 Demonstrate diverted attention

-Preparing a pet prior to the arrival of a new baby is instrumental in ensuring that your new, expanded family gets off on the right paw.
+Preparing a companion animal prior to the arrival of a new baby is instrumental in ensuring that your new, expanded family gets off on the right paw.
 Not only can these preparations support a safer environment for the new baby, but they can also help reduce stress for new parents in their first joyful weeks of parenthood.

 Pet Talk is a service of the College of Veterinary Medicine & Biomedical Sciences, Texas A&M University.
 Stories can be viewed on the web at vetmed.tamu.edu/news/pet-talk.
 Suggestions for future topics may be directed to firstname.lastname@example.org.